philippeowagner/djangopypi2/docs/install.rst

 The ``ALLOW_VERSION_OVERWRITE`` setting allows you to selectively allow clients to overwrite package distributions based on the version number.
 This is a regular expression, with the default empty string meaning 'deny all'.
-An common use-case example of this to allow development versions to be overwritten, but not released versions::
+A common use-case example of this is to allow development versions to be overwritten, but not released versions::

     "ALLOW_VERSION_OVERWRITE": "\\.dev.*$"